How to Write a Television Spec Script

 Writing a spec script can be a long and arduous process.
 But if you give it the time and preparation it needs to blossom, chances are you will write a spec script that will do more than enthrall the reader – it’ll get you a professional television writing job!

-- Do not create new main characters: In a spec, you never want to create a new MAIN character for a show.
-It doesn’t matter how funny or inventive you think the new character is, by inventing a new MAIN character, you change the dynamics of the show and some potential employers will find that arrogant.
+- Don't Create New Main Characters: In a spec, you never want to create a new main character for a show.
+It doesn’t matter how funny or inventive you think the new character is, by inventing a new main character, you change the dynamics of the show and some potential employers will find that arrogant.
 Keep in mind that I’m referring to the creation of characters that will go beyond the episode you’re writing.
 You can create as many characters as you need for a single episode.

-- Stay on voice: Each character has a unique “voice” in the show and the show itself has its own unique tone.
+- Stay on Voice: Each character has a unique “voice” in the show, and the show itself has its unique tone.
 You want to be 100% sure you nail these elements.

 - Rewrite Until It's Ready: Don’t be in a hurry to get your spec out to an agent.
 You want to be sure it’s ready to be read as chances are, you’ll have one shot and one shot only.
 So, take the time to get your first draft ready – get good notes and do appropriate rewrites before you show off your work.